objectlabs/maker/README.md

 TBD

-### Creating command line applications with Maker
+### Creating command line programs with Maker

 Maker allows for the easy creation of command line programs with built-in argument parsing.
-You can use the ```_init``` method to define a top-level entry point, or "main" function, to your application.
+You can use the ```_main``` method to define a top-level entry point, or "main" function, to your application.

 Example:
 ```node